gecko984/supervenn/README.md

 - `matplotlib` at least version 3.0.3

 ### Basic usage
-The main entry point is the eponymous supervenn function
+The main entry point is the eponymous supervenn function, that takes a list of python `set`s as its first and only required argument:
 ```python
 from supervenn import supervenn
 sets = [{1, 2, 3, 4}, {3, 4, 5}, {1, 5, 6}]